StickySitch/Basic_Proxy_Scraper_GUI/README.md

 Input your desired thread count.

 ### Step 3: Scraping Source
-Import the list of URLs you
+Import the list of URLs

 ### Step 4: Quality Check
 If you would like your proxies checked for quality, make sure the ```quality check``` box has its check mark.